MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Method

-This mechanism removes redundant information while preserving low-frequency global components.
-In the reduced space, attention weights can be computed efficiently at complexity $O(M^2D)$ instead of $O(N^2D)$, and the overall cost is dominated by the projection step $O(MND)$.
+This module has a global receptive field via low rank projections to learn global, slowly-varying features.
+In the reduced space, attention weights can be computed efficiently at complexity $O(M^2D)$ instead of $O(N^2D)$, and the overall cost is dominated by the projection step $O(MND)$. {Unlike LNO, which employs a single shared low rank projection throughout the network, MNO introduces an independent low rank projection in each block.
+This allows multiple low-rank mappings to progressively learn different global feature subspaces layer by layer, enabling different blocks to progressively explore complementary global feature subspaces.}